 Many college and university faculty found themselves suddenly taking their courses online in spring 2020 due to the COVID-19 emergency.
 Out of necessity, many did that with the resources they could pull together on short notice.

-Now they may be searching for resources to enhance their online courses.
-To assist that work, Every Learner Everywhere and its partners recently published a comprehensive guide, Delivering High-Quality Instruction Online in Response to COVID-19.
+Now they may be searching for resources for improving online courses.
+To assist that work, Every Learner Everywhere and its partners recently published a comprehensive guide, Optimizing High-Quality Digital Learning Experiences: A Playbook for Faculty.

-Embedded in the playbook are references to several dozen resources on accessible design, effective syllabi, engaging class activities, meaningful assessment, choosing technology, and more.
+Embedded in the playbook are references to several dozen resources and practical improvements on equity-centered and accessible design, flexible syllabi, engaging class activities, meaningful assessment, choosing technology, and more.

-Here we highlight a selection of those resources recommended by Lynette M. O’Keefe, Ph.D., Director, Research and Innovation at Online Learning Consortium (OLC).
+Here we highlight a selection of the resources recommended by Lynette M. O’Keefe, Ph.D., Director, Research and Innovation at Online Learning Consortium (OLC) and a contributor to the playbook.

 Resources for course design principles